-The process begins approximately one year prior to the anticipated review team visit, with the associate dean, department chair/program director and coordinator meeting to determine the desired semester for review as well as outline the process and specific schedule for the review.
+The process begins approximately one year prior to the anticipated review team visit, with the associate dean, department chair/program director, and academic department coordinator meeting to determine the desired semester for review as well as to outline the process and specific schedule for the review.
 The chair/director subsequently meets with all members of the department/program to discuss their overall goals for the review.

 The associate dean will ask the department/program to recommend colleagues from other institutions to be considered for the external review committee.
 This list should include those with expertise in relevant fields within the discipline along with demonstrated experience in a distinguished academic setting.
 Normally, the review committee consists of three members and includes tenured faculty from liberal arts colleges and larger research universities who have attained some prominence in their discipline and who, together, represent a variety of disciplinary orientations and viewpoints.
 The list of proposed reviewers should include scholars who are engaged in the work of compositional, curricular, and/or pedagogical diversity in their departments and/or fields.
 The review committee is formally appointed by the dean for academic affairs.
 Details of their campus visit and the itinerary of meetings will be arranged by the Office of the Dean for Academic Affairs in coordination with the department/program.

 The chair/director will consult with the associate dean about which faculty members will be involved in the external review process.